natebarksdale/natebarksdale.github.io/src/content/blog/2015-02-19-portfolio-history-here-30.md

 description: In an exciting update to the History HERE app, I've contributed to the launch of version 3.0, which includes seven new historical tours.
 emoji: 🗺️
 tags:
-  - 📜 Tours
+  - 🌍 History
-  - 🏛️ History
+  - 🌆 Cities
-  - 🍽️ Culinary
+  - 🌐 Blogging
-  - 🎶 Music
+  - 📖 Articles
-  - ✊ Civil Rights
+  - 📱 Mobile Phones
 haiku: |
   Explore the past
   With tours that guide the way